-4.5 Detailed particles fate measured for SADS-R
+4.5 Detailed particle fate measured for SADS-R

-Figure 10(a) and Figure 10(b) present images depicting a typical deposition that occurs inside the SADS after the sampling process.
+Figure 10a and b present images depicting a typical deposition that occurs inside the SADS after the sampling process.
 Notably, a significant amount of liquid particles can be seen on the external walls of the nozzles.
 Deposits can also be found on the internal walls of the nozzles, but they are difficult to capture in photographs.
 Additionally, in certain tests, projections of macroscopic droplets from the nozzles to the walls of the plenum were also observed.